Skip to Main Content

 O (want) Sound with “a” Spelling Multisyllable Word List

-The OnTrack Reading curriculum doesn’t teach the schwa sound.
+The OnTrack Reading curriculum doesn’t teach the schwa sound because the schwa sound can be spelled "a," "e," "i," or "o".
 Instead, it assigns one of the nineteen vowel sounds to that vowel position.
-In a word like away which we pronounce “u-way” students are taught to treat the word as “ah-way”, putting more stress on the first chunk and using the /o/ sound in hot.
+In a word like away, which we tend to pronounce “uh-way”, students are taught to treat the word as “ah-way”, using the /o/ sound in hot.
 That reduces the memory load for spelling to two choices for the sound, the letter “o” or the letter “a”.
 From there, they soon realize that the /o/ sound at the beginning of a word is almost always spelled with an “a”.

-In addition, the curriculum emphasizes forming a “perfect pronunciation” of a word where it makes sense.
+That said, the curriculum also teaches forming a “perfect pronunciation” of a word where it makes sense.
 The ending "ant" in words like infant can be thought of as rhyming with the word plant.
 The ending "age" in words like luggage can be thought of as rhyming with the word wage.
 Similarly, the vowels in many other endings can be mentally assigned /a/ or /ae/ sounds for spelling purposes.
+When pronouncing them, however, the /o/ sound is the best choice to replace the schwa.

 Otr wordlists cover digital